AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 >[!NOTE]
 >
-> Output values are consumed by Real-time Customer Profile which can be used to create and define segments.
+> Output values are consumed by Real-Time Customer Profile which can be used to create and define segments.

  The table below describes the various attributes found in the output of Customer AI: